jaganduraisamy/RestAssured-BDD-Java/README.md

 # RestAssured-BDD-Java
 # Objective :
-Devloped a simple framework which should support to develop automation test scripts for API services in Java.
+Developed a simple framework which should support to develop automation test scripts for API services in Java.

 # Tools / libraries used :